 The gateway exposes an XMPP server-server endpoint for bi-directional federated connectivity with users in a Microsoft Teams tenant.
 The gateway also supports Skype for Business 2019, as a like-for-like replacement for Microsoft's 2015 server component.

-Use the link to register your interest as we move closer to launch.
+Visit the MindLink XMPP Federation Gateway product page or use the link to register your interest as we move closer to launch.